 - The age and health of each spouse.

-Support can be temporary or long-term, especially in marriages lasting for many years.
+Support can be temporary or long-term, especially in marriages lasting many years.

 The Process of Filing a Divorce in California